Here you can find the answers to the frequently asked questions about the student mobilities within the Erasmus+ programme.

-For the grant purpose, the student must provide proof (confirmation or Transcript of record) that at least he listened to the lectures, although not exams have been passed.
+For the grant purpose, the student must provide proof (confirmation or Transcript of record) that at least he listened to the lectures, even if the student did not pass the exam.
 The student will receive the remaining part of the grant.
-But on the other hand, in case the student achieves less ECTS credits than those envisaged in the Learning Agreement, he will be obliged to compensate for the difference in points by passing the exams at the home Faculty.
+But on the other hand, in case the student achieves less ECTS credits than those stated in the Learning Agreement, he/she can retake the exams at ISU.
 That will be regulated by a Decision of the Dean of the Faculty.

 If the student does not complete the obligations specified in the Erasmus+ Learning Agreement, the financial means must be returned in part or in full, depending on the situation.

-For the Erasmus+ programme the minimum duration of mobility is three months.
+For the Erasmus+ programme the minimum duration of mobility is two months.

-Students from the International Slavic University who fulfill the conditions to be enrolled in at least the second year of undergraduate studies and attain at least 60 ECTS credits.
+Students from the International Slavic University who are enrolled in at least the second year of undergraduate studies.

 The person who graduated may have mobility, but only for professional practice, provided that the mobility ends within one year from the day of completion of the studies and that the application is submitted while the student is still a student.
-More information about this opportunity will be announced at the Erasmus+ Mobility Call for Participants.
+For more information, please contact the team of the International Relations Office.

 No. Unless specifically requested by the foreign institution where the student intends to pursue mobility.
-The Erasmus+ programme offers to students the opportunity to attend a free language course which prepares the mobility student.
+The Erasmus+ programme offers to students the opportunity to attend a free language course that prepares the student for mobility.
+OLS is an online platform on which the students can take a language test and can take courses on improving their language skills, in order to get them ready for their mobility.
 More on online courses can be found here.

 The study agreement consists of three parts:

-- the second (During mobility) is filled during the mobility, but only if there is a change in subjects or the duration of mobility, and
+- the second (During mobility) is filled during the mobility, but only if there is a change in courses or the duration of mobility, and

 - the third (After mobility), which is completed at the end of the mobility, and in fact is a Transcript of records and confirmation for the date of mobility.
 The foreign institutions usually do not issue them as After the mobility part of the agreement but in separate documents.